 Before taking stavudine,

-- tell your doctor if you have or have ever had kidney disease, diabetes (if you are taking stavudine solution), or peripheral neuropathy (a type of nerve damage that causes tingling, numbness, and pain in the hands and feet).
+- tell your doctor if you are receiving dialysis treatments or if you have or have ever had kidney disease, diabetes, or peripheral neuropathy (a type of nerve damage that causes tingling, numbness, and pain in the hands and feet).

-- tell your doctor if you are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while taking stavudine, call your doctor.
 You should not breastfeed if you are infected with HIV or if you are taking stavudine.

 - you should know that stavudine may cause side effects that must be treated right away before they become serious.
 Children who are taking stavudine may not be able to tell you about the side effects they are feeling.
 If you are giving stavudine to a child, ask the child's doctor how you can tell if the child is having these serious side effects.